NeST: Neuron Selective Tuning for LLM Safety: Conclusions

 \section{Conclusions}

-This paper presents \ourname{}, a lightweight, efficient, and structure-aware framework for safety alignment in large language models.
-The method enables targeted, task-specific safety adaptation, and its lightweight design allows it to be applied post hoc to efficiently re-harden models after downstream fine-tuning.
-By selectively tuning clustered safety-relevant components while freezing the remainder of the model, \ourname{} achieves large reductions in attack success rates across diverse open-weight language and multimodal models using orders-of-magnitude fewer trainable parameters than full fine-tuning and lower cost than existing parameter-efficient or representation-level defenses.
-At the same time, the method preserves core reasoning and knowledge capabilities and remains stable across inference settings and modalities.
-These results show that robust and scalable safety alignment can be achieved through structured, localized adaptation, providing a practical path for maintaining safety as models evolve through repeated task adaptation and deployment.
+This paper presents \ourname{}, a lightweight and structure-aware framework for post-hoc safety hardening of large language models.
+Rather than updating the full model or attaching generic adapters, \ourname{} identifies safety-relevant neurons through contrastive activation probing, organizes them into functionally coherent clusters, and trains shared cluster-level updates while freezing the rest of the model.
+The learned updates are then folded into the original weights, yielding a standard hardened model with no additional inference-time cost.
+Across 14 open-weight language and multimodal models, \ourname{} substantially reduces attack success rates while using orders-of-magnitude fewer trainable parameters than full fine-tuning and fewer parameters than existing lightweight baselines.
+It also preserves core reasoning and knowledge capabilities, avoids excessive over-refusal, and remains effective across different jailbreak benchmarks, judges, input modalities, and inference settings.
+Beyond hardening base models, \ourname{} provides a reusable safety prior: the selected safety neurons and cluster assignments can be transferred to downstream fine-tuned variants, enabling efficient post-hoc safety restoration without rediscovering safety structure or repeating full safety alignment. \ourname{} shows that robust safety alignment can be achieved through localized, cluster-level adaptation, offering a practical path for maintaining LLM safety as models are repeatedly fine-tuned, specialized, and deployed.